haylocki/FrameByFrame/README.md

 **Previous:** Moves to the previous frame in the video

+**Scan:** This will scan through the video looking for pairs of frames that have a SSIM greater or equal to the current SSIM Threshold value.

 **Next:** Moves to the next frame in the video

 **Edit Image:** allows you to edit the frame being displayed on the left of the FrameByFrame window

-**Scan:** This will scan through the video looking for pairs of frames that have a SSIM greater or equal to the current SSIM Threshold value.
+**Mask: Allows:** you to mask off parts of an image.
+Masked areas will not be copied when copying images.

 **Undo:** Allows you to undo an edit on a frame